 It’s that time of year again: open enrollment.
-Annual insurance updates and changes can be overwhelming.
-Get ahead of the process by learning more about Medicare and reading tips to keep yourself organized.
-Then, see how Teva’s Benefits Specialists could help you understand coverage options for your COPAXONE® (glatiramer acetate injection).
+Annual insurance updates can be overwhelming.
+Plan ahead by learning more about Medicare and reading tips to stay organized.
+Then, see how Teva’s Benefits Specialists could help you understand coverage options for your COPAXONE® (glatiramer acetate injection) prescription.

 Read these tips as you’re considering Medicare.
 You can also call Teva’s Benefits Specialists at 1-800-887-8100 to discuss your questions or to learn more about your insurance coverage.

 Medicare isn’t a "one size fits all" program:

 There are four basic parts of coverage: Original Medicare (Parts A and B), Medicare Advantage (Part C), and prescription drug coverage (Part D).

 - Medicare Advantage (Part C) is a health plan offered by private insurance companies contracted and approved by Medicare and may also include prescription drug coverage (Part D).